Topic Bias in Emotion Classification: Methods Experimental Setting

 \section{Methods \& Experimental Setting}

-We will now explain our method for topic-bias detection in emotion corpora and then the experimental setting to evaluate established mitigation methods in this domain. \paragraph{Definitions.} We consider six different corpora, where each corpus $c \in C$ is modeled as a tuple consisting of a set of topic labels $T_c$, a set of instances $I_c$ and a set of annotation labels $L_c$, where $L_c$ is either from the set of overall appraisals ($L_c \subseteq A_C$) or emotion labels ($L_c \subseteq E_C$), where $A_C \cap E_C = \varnothing$.
+We will now explain our method for topic-bias detection in emotion corpora and then the experimental setting to evaluate established mitigation methods in this domain.\footnote{The repository to replicate our experiments will be made available via \url{https://www.bamnlp.de/resources/}.} \paragraph{Definitions.} We consider six different corpora, where each corpus $c \in C$ is modeled as a tuple consisting of a set of topic labels $T_c$, a set of instances $I_c$ and a set of annotation labels $L_c$, where $L_c$ is either from the set of overall appraisals ($L_c \subseteq A_C$) or emotion labels ($L_c \subseteq E_C$), where $A_C \cap E_C = \varnothing$.

 Further, each instance $i_c \in I_c$ consists of a text $s_{i,c} = (s_1, s_2, \dots, s_n)$, a topic label $t_{i,c} \in T_c$ and a set of emotion or appraisal labels $L_{i,c} = \{a_j, \dots, a_k\} \subseteq L_c$.
 Some of the corpora we consider are labeled with multiple, i.e., one or more emotions.
 Appraisals are always annotated in a multi-label setting.